Varicocele Fertility Does Varicocele Treatment improve fertility?

 Vitamin B6 contributes to normal energy metabolism.
 Vitamin B12 helps protect cells from oxidative stress and helps reduce tiredness and fatigue.

 Folic acid contributes to the normal functioning of the immune system and normal blood formation.
 A deficiency in sperm seems to increase the susceptibility to malformations.

 Selenium helps protect the cells from oxidative stress and contributes to normal sperm formation.
-Selenium improve sperm motility and function.
+Selenium improves semen motility and function.

 Piperine is an extract from black pepper.

-Attention: The intake of arginine leads to an enlargement of the vessels and improves the blood circulation.
+Attention: The intake of arginine leads to an enlargement of the vessels and improves blood circulation.
 However, the swelling of the varicocele can increase due to the intake of arginine and can thus increase the feeling of heaviness!
-Therefore we recommend to take arginine only before going to sleep and stay with 1-2 capsules (1-2g) below the recommended daily dose of 5g.
+Therefore, we recommend taking arginine only before going to sleep and stay with 1-2 capsules (1-2g) below the recommended daily dose of 5g.